Measuring Principles

 II Theoretical Backgrounds

-4. signal sources 5.
-Physical-electrical properties 6.
-Ohm´s law relations 7.
-Sensitivity to emf- and R-components 8. emf- and R-components entangling 9.
+4. Biological signal sources 5.
+Voltage sources in the circuit 6.
+Resistances in the circuit 7.
+Ohm´s law relations .
+8. Sensitivity to emf- and R-components 9.
+Interactions by emf- and R-components 10.
 Electrical current

 III Review of EPG measuring systems